Olga Shurchkov

 The first area focuses on uncovering and explaining differences in economic outcomes according to individual characteristics, such as gender, appearance, and race.
 For example, I have studied gender differences in performance under competition and time pressure, appearance-based discrimination, gender differences in leadership productivity and in reactions to feedback.
 The second area focuses broadly on the importance of information and belief formation in various economic environments.
 Finally, I am also interested in the effects of institutions and culture on economic decision-making and economic outcomes.

 I am an Associate Editor at the Journal of Economic Behavior and Organization.
-I also serve as the Eastern Representative on the Board of the Committee on the Status of Women in the Economics Profession (CSWEP) and on the Board of Editors of Feminist Economics.
-Recent professional activities include chairing and organizing CSWEP events at the Eastern Economic Association conference and presentations at the American Economic Association conference.
+I also serve as the Associate Chair and Director for Mentoring on the Board of the Committee on the Status of Women in the Economics Profession (CSWEP) and on the Editorial Board of Feminist Economics.
+Recent professional activities include co-organizing a Mentoring Workshop for Women and Non-Binary PhD students at the Southern Economic Association conference; chairing and organizing CSWEP events at the Eastern Economic Association conference; and presentations at the American Economic Association conference.

 As a 6th-degree black belt, I enjoy practicing and teaching Taekwon-Do.